Indonesian names are confusing.

 Some rather original choices

 Some parents can be quite creative when naming their child.
-Anyway, many consider the official name not very important given it is seldom used in the daily life unless for administrative purpose.
+Anyway, many consider the official name not very important given it is seldomly used in the daily life but for administrative purpose.

 I personnaly met guys whose first name was Beckham or Clinton.